lventosa/dissertation-economics-upf/README.md

-# Dissertation for my Economics degree at Universitat Pompeu Fabra, Spring quarter 2019.
+# Thesis for my Economics degree at Universitat Pompeu Fabra, Spring quarter 2019.

 ## The Hilbert Projection Theorem.
 Some Applications in Statistical Estimation and Time Series Forecasting.